Tristor/securemail.tristor.ro/server.md

 ### Postfix Master Config File

+Now we edit /etc/postfix/master.cf.
 You've already backed this file up, so just make it look like below essentially.
-Edit /etc/postfix/master.cf to look like the following:

 ```
 #